IndustryFusion/DigitalTwin/wiki/setup/setup.md

 ![image](https://github.com/IndustryFusion/docs/assets/128161316/dfa28417-bd79-465f-9e6e-c25d4029251b)

+The documentation has two parts:

+1. Infrastructure Layer - Provisioning of central Server Harware, OS, Kubernetes, SUSE Rancher for managing gateways inside the factory, Gateway hardware preparation from Rancher and supporting services.
+2. Application Layer - Provisioning of DigitalTwin on the above central server, DigitalTwin API interaction for creating Asset objects and validation jobs, Building and deploying Gateway services using Rancher Fleet and IFF Akri controller, interaction with DigitalTwin APIs.

+**Note:** The Infrastrutre layer utilizes SUSE building blocks.
+The application layer is independent of Infrastructure layer.
+Any existing or new Kubernetes cluster at Edge or Cloud can be used for both server and gateway service deployments.
+Make sure the IFF-Akri controller and PDT services are deployed properly on desired Kubernetes cluster by setting KUBECONFIG variable before installation procedures.

 ### 1. OPC-UA Server / MQTT Publisher

 a.
 In order to enable the digitization of the machines with OPC-UA server, make sure that the machine is connected to the factory LAN.
 Note down the IP address and port of the OPC-UA server.
 For example, "opc.tcp://192.168.49.198:62548".